 The Past Is Patient

-A 35 mm short film about grief, memory, and the generational trauma that shapes who we become
+A 35 mm short film about grief, memory, and the intergenerational trauma that shapes who we become

 The Story